MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/troubleshoot-startup-issues-in-power-apps-web-authoring.md

 7. Select **Manage exceptions**  and make sure that there are no exceptions for `https://create.powerapps.com`, `https://*.create.powerapps.com`, and `https://login.microsoftonline.com`.
 If there are such exceptions, remove them by selecting the **x** sign for the corresponding rows.
 8. Select **Done**.

-#### Option 2 - Create exceptions to allow local data for PowerApps and associated services
+#### Option 2 - Create exceptions to allow local data for Power Apps and associated services

 1. On the browser toolbar, select **More**.
 2. Select **Settings**.